 Because our input data (complex cell responses) cannot go negative it is natural to require our generative representation to be non-negative.
-Thus both the \mathbf{a}i and the s_i were restricted to non-negative values.
-4 Arguments for non-negative representations (Paatero & Tapper, 1994) have previously been presented by Lee and Seung (1999).
+Thus both the $\mathbf{a}i$ and the $s_i$ were restricted to non-negative values.d Arguments for non-negative representations (Paatero and Tapper, 1994) have previously been presented by Lee and Seung (1999).
 However, in contrast to their approach, we emphasize the importance of sparseness in addition to good reconstruction.
 Such emphasis on sparseness has previously been forcefully argued for by Barlow (1972) and Field (1994).
 Thus, we combine sparse coding and the constraint of non-negativity into a single model.
-Note that neither assumption is arbitrary; both follow from the properties of complex cell responses, which are sparse and non-negative.
+Note that neither assumption is arbitary; both follow from the properties of complex cell responses, which are sparse and non-negative.

-3. Results
+3 Results

-3.1.
-Properties of the learned representation
+3.1 Properties of the learned representation

-Using simulated complex cell responses to natural images as input data (see Fig. 5), we thus estimated the non-negative sparse coding model, obtaining 288 basis (activity) patterns.
-A representative subset of the estimated basis patterns \mathbf{a}i is shown in Fig. 7.
+Using simulated complex cell responses to natural images as input data (see Figure 5), we thus estimated the nonnegative sparse coding model, obtaining 288 basis (activity) patterns.
+A representative subset of the estimated basis patterns $\mathbf{a}i$ is shown in Figure 7.
 Note that most basis patterns consist of a variable number of active complex cells arranged collinearly.
-This makes intuitive sense, as collinearity is a strong feature of the visual world (Geisler et al., 2001; Krüger, 1998; Sigman et al., 2001).
-In addition, analyzing images in terms of smooth contours is supported by evidence from both psychophysics (Field, Hayes, & Hess, 1993; Polat & Sagi, 1993) and physiology (Kapadia, Ito, Gilbert, & Westheimer, 1995; Kapadia, Westheimer, & Gilbert, 2000; Polat, Mizobe, Pettet, Kasamatsu, & Norcia, 1998), and is incorporated in many models of contour integration, see e.g. (Grossberg & Mingolla, 1985; Li, 1999; Neumann & Sepp, 1999).
-To our knowledge, ours is the first model to learn this type of a representation from the statistics of natural images.
+This makes intuitive sense, as collinearity is a strong feature of the visual world (Krüger, 1998; Sigman et al., 2001; Geisler et al., 2001).
+In addition, analyzing images in terms of smooth contours is supported by evidence from both psychophysics (Field et al., 1993; Polat and Sagi, 1993) and physiology (Kapadia et al., 1995; Polat et al., 1998; Kapadia et al., 2000), and is incorporated in many models of contour integration, see e.g. (Grossberg and Mingolla, 1985; Li, 1999; Neumann and Sepp, 1999).
+To our knowledge, ours is the fi rst model to learn this type of a representation from the statistics of natural images.